-He holds a PhD from the Department of Chemical Engineering and Biotechnology at the University of Cambridge, and a BSc from the National Autonomous University of Mexico (UNAM)
+I hold a PhD from the Department of Chemical Engineering and Biotechnology at the University of Cambridge, where I received the Danckwerts-Pergamon award for the best PhD dissertation of 2017, and received my undergraduate degree from the National Autonomous University of Mexico (UNAM).

 et al., 2019, Comparison of physics-based and data-driven modelling techniques for dynamic optimisation of fed-batch bioprocesses, Biotechnology and Bioengineering, Vol:116, ISSN:0006-3592, Pages:2971-2982